Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 For example, you might deploy a custom scheduler that optimizes for GPU-intensive applications and use it alongside the default Kubernetes scheduler.

-- You can write your own Scheduler program and deploy it as the default scheduler or supplemental schedulers
+- You can write your own Scheduler program and deploy it as the default scheduler or as a supplemental scheduler
 - When defining and deploying a Pod, you can instruct it to leverage a specific Scheduler

 ```yaml